 Veronica Zora Kirin

-is a queer Croatian/American writer currently living in Berlin.
+is a queer Croatian/American writer who loves to challenge the status quo and an Anthropologist who studies paradigm shifts.
 She is the author of “Stories of Elders: What the Greatest Generation Knows about Technology that You Don’t,” which documents the high-tech revolution as lived by the Greatest Generation.
 It received the National Indie Excellence Award and was a finalist for the International Book Award.
-The eponymous documentary was a finalist at the Lift Off Film Festival.
-Kirin is cofounder of Anodyne Magazine, an arts and literature journal featuring FLINTA* health.
-Her short stories, poetry, and essays have been published in the New Feather Anthology, Unburied Anthology, Scare Street, Scars, and elsewhere.
-She is currently working on her debut novel.
+The eponymous documentary was a finalist at the Lift-Off Film Festival, and her findings were presented on the TEDxMacatawa stage.

 Stories of Elders